Clifton, Queensland: Geography

 Clifton is a town in the Darling Downs.
 The town is situated just west of the New England Highway, about 50 km south of Toowoomba and 150 km west of Brisbane.

 Bange's Airfield, six kilometres west of Clifton, is a centre for ultralight aircraft, and home to the Lone Eagle Flying School and the Darling Downs Sport Aircraft Association Inc. Boab trees are an important cultural heritage feature, particularly alongside the main street.

 The New England Highway runs along the eastern boundary.
 Gatton–Clifton Road enters from the east, Felton-Clifton Road enters from the north, and Clifton-Leyburn Road exits to the west.

+The South Western railway line enters the locality from the north (Kings Creek), passes through the centre of town, and exits to the south (Elphinstone).
+The town is served by the Clifton railway station (27.9308°S 151.9064°E).

 History

 The lands around the town was first settled by Europeans in 1840.
 The town takes its name from a pastoral run named by John Augustus Milbourne Marsh around 1844.

 Clifton Post Office opened on 20 April 1869 (it was known as King's Creek for a short period in 1869).

 In 1877, 6000 acres were resumed from the Clifton pastoral run and offered for selection on 17 April 1877.

 Clifton Colliery Provisional School opened on 11 December 1876.
 It became Clifton Colliery State School on 7 October 1878.
 It closed in 1936.

 Clifton Homestead Area State School opened circa 1879 and closed circa 1918.

 An undated map shows allotments for sale in the township of King's Creek, situated on the Clifton Estate.
 The allotments were adjacent to the railway line, close to King's Creek railway station, and King's Creek.
 An article in the Darling Downs Gazette on 20 June 1885 notes the sale of allotments at the new township of King's Creek.

 On Sunday 21 October 1888, the Roman Catholic Church of St James and St John was consecrated by Bishop Robert Dunne.

 A Presbyterian church was built in the town in 1890.
 However, the building became too small for the congregation, so on Wednesday 18 November 1908, there was a stump-capping ceremony for a new Presbyterian church building capable of seating 250 people.
 St Andrew's Presbyterian Church opened on Wed 3 March 1909.
 It was described as a "striking and substantial edifice".